Our companies are backed by the Best Pick Guarantee. Call one today!

 Environmentally friendly, or “green,” pest control is no longer just for homeowners concerned about their small children or pets being exposed to chemical agents.
 With the recent rise in environmental awareness, many homeowners are now interested in learning more about ways they can keep a safe home while having less of an impact on the planet.

 Environmentally friendly pest control is a method of pest management that uses organic or natural sources.
 (It should be noted that at this time, the government does not regulate the use of the term “green pest control.”)
-Low-impact pest control is also a potential option; this method does utilize chemicals, but the chemicals are only those that have been proved to be relatively safe for humans.
+Low-impact pest control is also a potential option; this method does utilize chemicals, but the chemicals are only those that have been proven to be relatively safe for humans.

 As for the effectiveness of green services, “It depends on the materials you use as well as the placement of those materials.
 Many types of natural products can be effective, but if you don’t place them where the pests are, you’re wasting your time,” explains Rodger Breda of Breda Pest Management in Atlanta.

-Even if you choose to go the traditional, chemical route in your pest control regimen, you may still be greener than you realize.
-Consider introducing, or simply allowing, beneficial bugs and creatures onto your land to do some of your pest control for you.
+Even if you choose to go the traditional chemical route in your pest control regimen, you may still be greener than you realize.
+Consider introducing or simply allowing beneficial bugs and creatures onto your land to do some of your pest control for you.